CypRiv/genal/docs/source/introduction.rst

     df_pheno = pd.read_csv("path/to/trait/data")

 .. note::
-   One important point is to make sure that the IDs of the participants are identical in the phenotypic data and in the genetic data.
+   One important point is to make sure that both the Family IDs (FID) and Individual IDs (IID) of the participants are identical in the phenotypic data and in the genetic data.

 Then, it is advised to make a copy of the :class:`~genal.Geno` instance containing our instruments as we are going to update their coefficients and to avoid any confusion: